InstiSher/Parsers/README.md

 # Parsers
-Some parsers, excels, every project is interesting
+Some parsers, excels, every project is interesting.
+I recommend to check at least one